kreismit/ECE4960/labs.md

 #### What causes the controller to fail?

 An unstable controller is usually what cases the simulation to fail (per [Campuswire](https://campuswire.com/c/GBD54AB15/feed/193)).
 Thus, if the controller breaks, the simulation breaks.
 This may be confirmed by setting an eigenvalue in the `control.place()` command to a positive number.
-Integration hangs for more than 30 seconds, the computer begins to heat up, and either an error is thrown or the animation is never displayed.
+Integration hangs, the computer begins to heat up, and either an error is thrown or the animation is not displayed a minute or more.

 ```python
 poles = np.array([-1.9, -2, 2.1, -2.5])